 - Links in emails.
-Check if the links in your email are valid and up-to-date, if the unsubscribe button allows the users to opt out and if the sharing links really permit to share or forward your information.
-Check whether your email has no shortened links.
+Check if the links in your email are valid and up-to-date, if the unsubscribe button allows users to opt out and if the sharing links really share or forward your information.
+Make sure your email has no shortened links.
 Spam filtering services recognize them as suspicious since they mask the real link you’re redirecting to.

 - Deliverability.
 Figure out if you have any deliverability issues like hard and soft bouncing or hitting the spam traps.

 - DNS.
-Your Domain Name Service is the backbone of your email marketing, so it should be always correct for your emails to keep a high sender score, avoid domain hijacking or phishing attacks.
+Your Domain Name Service is the backbone of your email marketing, so it should always be correct for your emails to maintain a high sender score, avoid domain hijacking or phishing attacks.

 - Authentication.
 Make sure your SPF records work properly, your emails are verified according to the DKIM records you’ve set, and DMARC settings highlight how your domain deals doubtful email it receives.